gov4git/gov4git/doc/dogfood/how-to-participate.md

 ## What next?

-We are dogfood-ing a brand new product — governance for git — which is exploring a few different frontiers at once:
+We are dogfood-ing a brand new product which is exploring a few different frontiers at once:
 - What is the right model and UX for governance applications?
 - Can decentralized social applications be built entirely on the git protocol?
 - Can a blockchain-like immutable and verifiable history of governance be implemented by a networked community of git repos?